Obfuscation Based Privacy Preserving Representations are Recoverable Using Neighborhood Information: Introduction

 Inspired by observation (2) from~\cite{chelani2021privacy}, we derive a novel and conceptually simple method for approximating the positions of the original points that is applicable for \textit{all} of the currently proposed geometry obfuscation schemes~\cite{speciale2019privacy,speciale2019privacy2d,lee2023paired,pan2023privacy,geppert2022privacy,moon2024efficient}.
 Our approach uses information about neighborhoods, \ie, about which obfuscated points correspond to nearest neighboring original points, and is computationally efficient\footnote{In some cases, \eg, ~\cite{lee2023paired}, our point recovery is faster to compute than obfuscating the points in the first place.}.
 We show that the approximate point positions obtained with our method enable inversion attacks~\cite{pittaluga2019revealing,dusmanu2021privacy}.
-Through extensive qualitative and quantitative experiments, we show that the proposed method is robust to errors in the neighborhoods, \ie, it is not necessary to have access to neighborhoods that contain only the nearest neighbors of the original points.
-We also demonstrate a simple way to learn neighborhoods from the descriptors associated with the geometric obfuscations, which need to be provided to enable visual localization.
-Our approach for computing neighborhoods serves as a proof-of-concept to show that our scheme for recovering points from geometric obfuscations is practically applicable.
+Through extensive qualitative and quantitative experiments, we demonstrate that the proposed method is robust to errors in neighborhoods, \ie, it does not require access to neighborhoods containing only the nearest neighbors of the original points.
+Additionally, we present a simple approach for learning neighborhoods from the descriptors associated with geometric obfuscations, which must be provided to enable visual localization.
+Our method for computing neighborhoods serves as a proof of concept, demonstrating that our scheme for recovering points from geometric obfuscations is practically applicable.

 In summary, this paper makes the following contributions: \textbf{(1)} we present a novel framework for recovering approximate point positions from obfuscated scene representations.
 Our framework relies on neighborhood information and is applicable to all geometry obfuscation schemes from the literature. \textbf{(2)} we propose a learning-based approach for computing the required neighborhoods from the descriptors used for visual localization. \textbf{(3)} extensive experiments with neighborhoods provided by an oracle and our approach show the effectiveness of our recovery framework.
-Our results show that methods that are currently considered privacy-preserving do not in fact guarantee privacy.
-Our results highlight the need to derive clear conditions under which privacy can be guaranteed when proposing privacy-preserving localization approaches.
+Our results show that methods that are currently considered privacy-preserving do not in fact guarantee privacy, and highlight the need to derive clear conditions under which privacy can be guaranteed when proposing privacy-preserving localization approaches.